QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

     ConfigCommandMode.EXIT_COMMAND = "end"

-  * Changed ConnectivityRunner to execute modified AddVlanFlow and RemoveVlanFlow
+Modified ConnectivityRunner to execute modified AddVlanFlow and RemoveVlanFlow

-*cisco_nxos_ext.py* file modifications:
+Modified the following commands in the *cisco_nxos_ext.py* file:

-* Changed AddVlanFlow
+* AddVlanFlow

-* Changed RemoveVlanFlow
+* RemoveVlanFlow